Oxford University - Brasenose College. Image courtesy of Billy Wilson.

 What's the History of Brasenose College?

-The history of this college dates back to 1509, when it was founded on the site of Brasenose Hall – a medieval academic hall from the 13th century.
-The name is believed to derive from a bronze or brass knocker that adorned this hall’s door.
+Brasenose College’s rich history dates back to 1509 when it was officially founded on the site of the earlier Brasenose Hall, a medieval academic hall established in the 13th century.
+The name “Brasenose” is thought to come from the brass or bronze door knocker (often called a “nose”) that adorned the hall’s door, an artefact that has become emblematic of the college’s identity.

 The founders of Brasenose College, Sir Richard Sutton and the Bishop of Lincoln, William Smyth, came from Lancashire and Cheshire.
 This link was maintained through the twentieth century.